 Think of the occasion

 In other words, where and when do you see yourself wearing your casual shirt?
 Your eye might have been caught by that loose fitting tropical number, but if you’re based in London and it’s the middle of winter, is it going to fit the bill?
 It’s a simple little question to ask yourself before buying a casual shirt but thinking about where you’ll wear it is a great way of figuring out if it’s the right one for you.

 This ties into the above point, but ideally you want a casual shirt or two that can serve a variety of purposes, from dressed down cafe meetings to lazy afternoons by the coast.

 That’s not to say you shouldn’t have the odd standout casual shirt, but it’s much more economical to have at least one or two multi-purpose shirts too.

 Fabric & weight for casual shirts

 It’s common to overlook fabric & weight selection when discussing casual shirts for men.
 Although these factors make all the difference when it comes to comfort.
 Cotton is always a top option, since it’s so breathable and comfortable.
 It also can help keep you both warm and cool.
 Then of course there are the likes of jute, flannel linen, and denim.
-These are great options for the right occasion but these are often less dress-code versatile.
+These are great options for the right occasion, but these are often less dress-code versatile.

 Casual shirts for men, particularly those made by “fast fashion” merchants, are often made with synthetic fabrics like nylon and polyester.
-The use of these fabrics allow them to be cheaper, and they can look good for a while.
+The use of these fabrics allows them to be cheaper, and they can look good for a while.
 But they don’t last as long, and they’re nowhere nearly as comfortable.

-As for the weight, this simply indicated how heavy or light the shirt is, which in turn indicates the time of year it’s best suited for.
+As for the weight, this simply indicates how heavy or light the shirt is, which in turn indicates the time of year it’s best suited for.
 It’s quite simple: lighter weight in warmer weather, heavier weight in cooler weather!

 Always feel comfortable